AgentIQ/backend-interview/README.md

 ## Assignment
 The goal of this exercise is to get a good idea of your experience of a variety of backend technologies, how your write code and approach the problem.
-Application should consumes automatically create a schema a sql database and import data given chat transcript api endpoint (JSON formatted).
+Application import data from chat transcript api endpoint (JSON formatted).
 Executing the program or endpoint again should import the data without recreating the schema.

 #### Please describe instruction in readme
 1. Overview of your implementation